 Fadeke Adegbuyi’s online presence is simple yet commanding.
 Her day job at Doist involves writing and editing long-form articles and guides on productivity and the future of work, while also leading ambitious marketing projects.

-Last week, we spent some time talking about her journey from freelance writer and Jill of all trades to becoming a Senior Marketing Manager.
-In this interview, we talk about her writing process and prerequisites for young writers, navigating social media as a professional, must-have productivity apps, and lots more.
-Let’s get into it.
+Last week, we spent some time talking about her journey from freelance writer and Jill of all trades to becoming a Marketing Manager.
+In this interview, we talk about navigating social media, her writing process, favorite productivity apps, and lots more.
+Let’s get right into it.

-It’s a pleasure to meet you, Fadeke.
+It’s such a pleasure to meet you.
 Your writing is impeccable and engaging.
-Tell us about your journey to Senior Marketing Manager at Doist.
+Please share your journey to Senior Marketing Manager at Doist.

 I joined as a “Jill-of-all-Trades” and my role was a hybrid one: I managed our social media channels across three brands and ten platforms, strategized, wrote, edited content for our blog, Ambition & Balance, and led marketing projects like our annual Year in Review and the development of our Twist Remote Work Guides.
 Work stays interesting when you have the opportunity to work on an eclectic range of projects and collaborate cross-functionally across marketing, design, and development, and business development.